-A canteen is a place that serves food and an NHS QR code must be displayed and face coverings worn, except when seated at a table to eat or drink.
-Government guidance on Keeping workers and customers safe during Covid-19 in restaurants should be followed and this Food Standards Agency Checklist may be helpful.
+Face coverings must be worn in canteens (where food is served), except when seated at a table to eat or drink, and Government guidance on Keeping workers and customers safe during Covid-19 in restaurants should be followed.
+This Food Standards Agency Checklist may also be helpful.